powsybl/powsybl-open-rao/docs/parameters/parameters.md

 - **Default value**: "CONTINUOUS"
 - **Usage**: the method to model PSTs in the linear problem:
-  - **CONTINUOUS**: PSTs are represented by their angle set-points; the set-points are continuous optimisation variables and FARAO rounds the result to the best tap (around the optimal set-point) after optimisation.
+  - **CONTINUOUS**: PSTs are represented by their angle set-points; the set-points are continuous optimisation variables and OpenRAO rounds the result to the best tap (around the optimal set-point) after optimisation.
 This approach is not very precise but does not create integer optimisation variables; thus it is quicker to solve, especially with open-source solvers.
   - **APPROXIMATED_INTEGERS**: a PST is represented by its tap positions, and these tap positions are considered